phoenixframework/phoenix/deployment/E_heroku.md

 ## Making our Project Heroku-ready

-Every new Phoenix project ships with a config file `config/prod.secret.exs` which stores configuration that should not be commited along with our source code.
+Every new Phoenix project ships with a config file `config/prod.secret.exs` which stores configuration that should not be committed along with our source code.
 By default Phoenix adds it to our `.gitignore` file.

 This works great except Heroku uses [environment variables](https://devcenter.heroku.com/articles/config-vars) to pass sensitive informations to our application.
 It means we need to make some changes to our config before we can deploy.